-Members of the cohort will meet a total of five times, two in Fall of 2018 and three times in the Spring of 2019, and complete the following:
+Members of the cohort will meet a total of five times, two in Spring of 2018 and three times in the Fall of 2018, and complete the following:

 - Individually and collectively attempt to answer the questions above through becoming familiar with currently designated classes and best practices.

-- Apply for experiential learning course designation for one of their Fall 2019 classes (February 20, 2019 deadline).
+- Apply for experiential learning course designation for one of their Spring 2018 classes (October 1, 2018 deadline).

-- Share their process and information about experiential learning and course designations with their College and Department through meetings or presentations prior to the February 20, 2019 Experiential Learning designation deadline for Fall 2019 Classes.
+- Share their process and information about experiential learning and course designations with their College and Department through meetings or presentations prior to the 10/1/18 Experiential Learning designation deadline for Spring 2018 Classes.